 • Launch attacks at scale

-A deepfake attack involves using AI-generated media to impersonate a real person.
+A deepfake attack involves using AI-generated media tools to impersonate a real person.

 Attackers can clone: